rixx/cutebit-content/drafts/django_app_0.md

-# Writing your own Django App, Part 0: What is this?
+# Writing Your Second Django App, Part 0: What Is This?

 Let's build a website in Django!
 Woo-hoo!